A deeper look at perceptual inference

 Although \(q(s)\) depends on \(o\) indirectly, this dependency is usually omitted in AIF notation. \(q(s)\) can be seen as just a probability distribution that is an approximation of another probability distribution that in turn depends on \(o\).

-One method to find the approximate probability distribution \(q(s)\) is variational inference.
+One method to find the approximate probability distribution \(q(s)\) is variational inference which can be formulated as an optimization problem.
 There is some empirical evidence suggesting that the brain actually does something similar [6].

 The loss function unpacked